SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 https://github.com/SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing.git

-Normally your folder should look like this :
+The directory structure should look like this:

 ```
-Teaching-HEIGVD-AIT-2019-Labo-02/
+Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/
 ├── assets/
 │   └── ...
 |